How To Sharpen a Knife

 Some people choose to go to a professional knife sharpening service, but there are a variety of tools available for you to sharpen your knife at home and each tool has different methods for you to use.
 This guide will give a detailed description of which sharpening option is best for you.
-If you are interested in sharpening a serrated knife then check out this handy guide.
+If you are interested in sharpening serrated knives then check out this handy guide.

-- When to sharpen a kitchen knife
+- When to sharpen your kitchen knives

 - Sharpening a knife with a whetstone

 - Sharpening a knife with an electric sharpener

 - Sharpening a knife with a honing rod

 - The difference between sharpening a knife and honing a knife

 The fact that you’re reading this article means that you’re asking yourself ‘Do I need to sharpen my knife?’ and thankfully there are two simple tests that can quickly answer that question for you.